ikornaselur/similarium/README.md

-# Semantle Slack Bot
+# Similarium
-A Slack bot to play [Semantle](https://semantle.novalis.org/) together as a team on a Slack channel.
+A Slack bot to play Similarium together as a team on a Slack channel.

+Similarium is based on [Semantle](https://semantle.com/)

 ## Development